 The South Carolina Upstate, with its elevation changes and rustic terrain, is gorgeous anytime, but especially so when fall brings amazing displays of foliage colors.
 What better backdrop for a challenging round of golf?

 Throw in college football, from NCAA Division I to the "little guys," and an ideal weekend might include a Saturday game bracketed by Friday and Sunday on the Upstate's variety of links.
 In fact, you can start with two college-affiliated courses ranked by Golfweek magazine among the nation's finest.

-In Clemson, home of the Atlantic Coast Conference’s Tigers, The Walker Course is minutes from 81,500-seat Memorial Stadium.
-Golfweek rated it No. 10 for 2015, and the course has rarely been outside the top 25 since opening in 1995.
-A great option is staying at the adjacent Madren Center’s James F. Martin Inn, a luxury accommodation.
+In Clemson, home of the Atlantic Coast Conference's Tigers, The Walker Course is minutes from the 81,500-seat Memorial Stadium.
+Rated No. 11 in 2016 by Golfweek, the course has rarely been outside the top 25 since opening in 1995.
+A great option is staying at the adjacent Clemson University Conference Center & Inn, a luxury accommodation.

 Designed by D.J.
 DeVictor, the par-72 Walker Course can stretch to 6,911-yards-not long by college-golf standards but plenty for weekend players.
 The course sweeps uphill and downhill, highlighted by the rugged par-4 ninth hole, with its elevated/blind shot green, and the signature par-3 "Tiger Paw" 17th, its green bracketed by four bunkers to form the "paw" image.

 Step down one level in NCAA competition and find Furman University in Greenville, home to the 1988 Division I-AA national football champions.
 The title tradition continues at Furman University Golf Club, where such future LPGA stars as Beth Daniel, Betsy King and Dottie Pepper got their starts.
 Golfweek ranked the course No. 17 for 2016.